What Do People Buy During a Stock Market Panic?

 Hybrid Options Strategy: Selling Puts and Buying Calls

-A hybrid options approach is an interesting strategy to employ during a market panic.
+A hybrid options approach is an exciting strategy during a market panic.
 This involves selling put options on stocks that you would not mind owning while simultaneously using the premium received to purchase call options.

 For example, let’s say Stock X is trading at $54 per share, and you are interested in potentially owning the stock but would like to acquire it at a lower price.
 By selling a put option with a strike price of $50, you can collect a premium, say $6, which gives you a buffer against the stock price falling.
 If the stock price stays above $50, you keep the premium.
 If it drops below $50, you will be assigned the stock at the strike price, which is a price you were comfortable with.